Theodorus-VII/Haleta_Moving_App/README.md

 | Tewodros Berhanu | UGR/9715/13 | SECTION 2 |
 | Yohannes Habtamu | UGR/1581/13 | SECTION 2|

+HALETA
 Medical Record Management App

 CRUD Features:

+Our team came up with three fantastic ideas for our business features.
+We have decided to select the first two and keep the third one as an optional (alternative) feature.

 1. Patient Management:
 Create new patient records